Wang Bo (poet)

-Wang Bo (王勃 (Wang Po); 650–676), courtesy name Zi'an (子安), was a Tang dynasty Chinese poet, traditionally grouped together with Luo Binwang, Lu Zhaolin, and Yang Jiong as the Four Paragons of the Early Tang.
-He died at the age of 26, possibly from drowning, while going back from Jiaozhi (Vietnam, then under Tang rule) after meeting his father.
+Wang Bo (王勃 (Wang Po); 650–676), courtesy name Zi'an (子安), was a Chinese poet during Tang dynasty, traditionally grouped together with Luo Binwang, Lu Zhaolin, and Yang Jiong as the Four Paragons of the Early Tang.
+He died at the age of 26, possibly from drowning, while going back from the Tang-ruled Jiaozhi after meeting his father.

-He opposed the spread of the Gong Ti Style (宫体诗风) of the Sui Dynasty, and advocated a style rich in emotions.
-He was also famous for the essay Tengwang Ge Xu, which is included in the Chinese middle school curriculum.
+He opposed the spread of the Gong Ti Style (宫体诗风) of the Sui dynasty, and advocated a style rich in emotions.
+He was most well-known for his parallel prose work Tengwang Ge Xu, which is included in the Chinese middle school curriculum.